PaperPrototype/Intro-Coding-and-Computers/1 - Pyxel/Lecture/english.md

 Game()
 ```

-We made sure to add one extra line of code that clears the screen before drawing the cube `pyxel.cls(0)` <- this clears the screen to red before drawing a cube again.
+We made sure to add one extra line of code that clears the screen before drawing the cube `pyxel.cls(0)` <- this clears the screen to red before drawing the cube again.

 If you run this code you should see a yellow cube falling!
 Without the `cls` (clear screen) function, we would draw cobe after cube, without clearing the old ones (making a "smear" of yellow cubes).